MichaelHoltonPrice/UnivProd/README.md

 modifications are present in the modified parsing scripts.

 ## parse_Papers.py
+If necessary (e.g., if the tests in the preceding folder were run, delete the files in the results folder (if paper_hash remains, an error will be thrown).
 Parse the MAG Papers.txt file with the following command:

 ```
 python .\parse_Papers.py